1220 Hemlock Way Suite #109Santa Ana, CA 92707

 Your Body Needs B12

 The human body needs B12 for the overall health of nerve and red blood cells.
 B12 also aids in digestion.
 Since the body does not manufacture it, the only way to get it is through diet and/or supplementation.
-When dieting, a B12 deficiency can occur due to the limitation of consumption of foods that are high in B12, such as red meat.
+When dieting, a B12 deficiency can occur due to the limitation of consumption of foods that are high in B12, such as red meat or fish.